2021 St. Louis Cardinals season: Gold Gloves

 On defense, the Cardinals were the first team in MLB history to win five Gold Glove Awards.
 The five National League Gold Glove winners for the Cardinals were first baseman Paul Goldschmidt, second baseman Tommy Edman, third baseman Nolan Arenado, center fielder Harrison Bader, and left fielder Tyler O'Neill.
 Arenado won his fifth National League Platinum Glove Award in a row and first as a Cardinal, which is given to the best fielder in each respective league.

 Rookie of the Year

 St. Louis outfielder, Dylan Carlson was a nominee for the 2021 National League Rookie of the Year Award.
-Carlson finished third in votes for the NL Rookie of Year, behind Trevor Rogers of the Miami Marlins and Jonathan India of the Cincinnati Reds.
-India won the Rookie of Year, playing infield for a division rival of the Cardinals.
+Carlson finished third in votes for the NL Rookie of the Year, behind Trevor Rogers of the Miami Marlins and Jonathan India of the Cincinnati Reds.
+India won the Rookie of the Year, playing infield for a division rival of the Cardinals.
 In his first full season with the team, Carlson played in 149 games and hit for an average of .266 with 18 home runs.